- As low as $227/Night

 About the Area

-This apartment is located in Downtown Charleston, a neighborhood in Charleston.
+Downtown Charleston, a neighborhood in Charleston, is home to this apartment.
 Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
-Looking to enjoy an event or a game?
-See what's going on at North Charleston Coliseum and Performing Arts Center or Credit One Stadium.
+Looking to enjoy an event or a game while in town?
+See what's happening at North Charleston Coliseum and Performing Arts Center or Joseph P. Riley, Jr. Park.

 Special Instructions